ScarletsFiction/ScarletsFrame/README.md

   self.myInput = 0;

-  // Listen any changes before new value assigned to `myInput` self.on$myInput = function(oldValue, newValue){}
+  // Listen any changes before new value assigned to `myInput`
+  // Useful if you want to process any changes self.on$myInput = function(oldValue, newValue){}

   // Listen changes (Model -> View)
+  // Trigger only when the value is not being set from the View self.out$myInput = function(oldValue, newValue){}

+  // Listen changes (Model -> View)
-  self.m2v$myInput = function(oldValue, newValue){
+  // This can also being triggered when (View -> [Model -> View]) self.m2v$myInput = function(oldValue, newValue){
     if(newValue > 100)
       return 100; // Force value for myInput
   }

   // Listen changes (View -> Model)
-  self.v2m$myInput = function(oldValue, newValue){
+  // This will triggered on input/change event self.v2m$myInput = function(oldValue, newValue){
     console.log("Value will be reverted in 3s to oldValue");
     setTimeout(function(){